Is there a specific area of focus in this program?

 The program retains an extensive list of potential internship training sites.
 These sites are in settings that are highly regarded including the Children's Center, the Rape Recovery Center, and the University of Utah Women's Resource Center to name a few.
 The program has an outstanding record for placing student interns in literally dozens of different sites.
 The internship experience (EDPS 6910) is individually coordinated by a departmental faculty member and placements are based on maximizing your unique strengths and interests.

-No. However, we have submitted our self-study for accreditation through the Masters in Psychology and Counseling Accreditation Counsel (MPCAC).
+Yes, as of 2018 we were accredited through the Masters in Psychology and Counseling Accreditation Council (MPCAC).
 You can find more information on MPCAC here.

 The program exceeds most CACREP and State standards for mental health licensure and our graduates generally have no trouble obtaining licensure in other States and/or Jurisdictions in the United States.
 However, if you plan to practice in other states, you should check their standards/requirements.